 Recently, Boleman Law attorney, Matt Hahne appeared on Coast Live to talk about the options people have when it comes to financial issues and the reopening of the economy after COVID19 closures.
 Banks will resume starting foreclosures and repossession of vehicles.

-Boleman Law is proud to announce the recognition of three, excellent young lawyers by Superlawyers.
-Amanda DeBerry Koehn and Emily Kennedy were named 2020-2021 Rising Stars.
+Boleman Law is proud to announce the recognition of one, excellent young lawyers by Superlawyers.
+Amanda DeBerry Koehn was named 2020-2021 Rising Stars.

 In April, Boleman Law attorney, Matt Hahne appeared on the Hampton Roads Show to talk about financial health during a crisis.
 During his appearance, Matt Hahne highlighted the two trillion dollars economic stimulus package released by the U.S. federal government.